pkp/pkp-docs/learning-ojs/en/user-accounts.md

 Major roles include Site Administrator, Journal Manager, Editor, Section Editor, Author, Reviewer, Copyeditor, Layout Editor, Proofreader, and Reader.

 OJS 3 also includes additional roles such as Translator and Designer.
 You can also create new roles or rename existing ones.
-More information on configuring roles is available in [Chapter 7](./users-and-roles.md).
+More information on configuring roles is available in the [Users and Roles chapter](./users-and-roles.md).

 ### Site Administrator
 The Site Administrator is responsible for the overall OJS installation, ensuring the server settings are accurate, adding language files, and creating any new journals on the installation.
 The Site Administrator account is created as part of the installation process.
 Unlike all other OJS roles, there can only be one Site Administrator.